aprilW0829/FemXpress/README.md

   -v, --verbose         print verbose output
 ```

-...will produce four barcode-SNP matrix files in the subdirectory ./FemXpress/result, result_matrix4.csv is the final matrix for FemXpress inference input that based on the SNP sites that are preserved under the strictest and most credible condition.
+...will produce four barcode-SNP matrix files in the subdirectory ./FemXpress/result, result_matrix4.csv is the final matrix for FemXpress inference as input that based on the SNP sites that are preserved under the strictest and most credible condition.

 ### Step 2 :
-Run FemXpress using the barcode-SNP matrix obtained in the previous step.For instance:
+Run FemXpress using the barcode-SNP matrix obtained in the previous step.
+For instance:
 ```
 $ python FemXpress_2.py --help
 usage: FemXpress_2.py [-h] [-m MATRIX] [-a ANNOT] [-v]